Streamlining Accounts Payable: Top 12 Best Practices

 2- Invoice Approval

-Once invoices have undergone scrutiny and validation, they traverse through the approval channels within the company.
+Once invoices have undergone scrutiny and validation, they traverse the company's approval channels.
 This stage serves as a crucial checkpoint, preventing unauthorised payments and enforcing compliance with internal spending policies.
 Clear and defined approval workflows become the gatekeepers, ensuring that every payment adheres to established protocols, thereby fortifying financial integrity.

 3- Recording and Coding